kathysledge/smig/docs/schema-reference/functions.md

 ## Complete example

-Here's a complete set of functions for a user validation and feed system:
+Here’s a complete set of functions for a user validation and feed system:

 ```typescript
 import { fn, defineSchema, string, record, composeSchema } from 'smig';